subramanyampv/kamino/README.md

 Additional configuration options:

-- -v: increases verbosity
+*   -v: increases verbosity
-- --protocol: specify the cloning protocol (https or ssh)
+*   --protocol: specify the cloning protocol (https or ssh)
-- --dry-run: don't clone anything, just show what would happen
+*   --dry-run: don't clone anything, just show what would happen
-- --ssh-username: specify a different username for cloning over ssh
+*   --ssh-username: specify a different username for cloning over ssh
-- --no-pagination: don't fetch all repositories but only the first ones GitHub returns
+*   --no-pagination: don't fetch all repositories but only the first ones GitHub returns
+*   --bundle-dir: creates bundles of the cloned repositories in the given directory